 Dinton Pastures Country Park

 However, the rides are not just for adrenaline lovers.
-One of the best things about Legoland is that they have plenty of rides for younger children and toddlers.
-Whether they are into knights, Vikings or Ninjago, there is a theme to suit all tastes.
+One of the best things about Legoland is that they have a good choice of rides for younger children and toddlers.
+Whether they are into knights, Vikings or Ninjago, there is a theme to suit everyone.

-Once you have had your fill of rides, make sure you visit Miniland.
+Once you have had your fill of rides, take a visit Miniland.
 Here you will find the world’s most iconic buildings made from Lego.
 Amazingly, over 40 million bricks have been used in total.

 Also, don’t forget to take time away from the rides to visit Skeleton Bay.
 Here you can enjoy the antics and acrobatics at the daily pirate show.